Integrating large language models and active inference to understand eye movements in reading and dyslexia: Results

 In this section, we showcase another capability of the model that has not been discussed yet.
 The model can be enriched with \emph{priors} regarding the linguistic topic at each hierarchical level, such as the \emph{topic of the sentence} at the third level.
 This prior knowledge makes certain sentences a-priori more (or less) likely, thus expediting the recognition process if the context aligns correctly.

 To illustrate this, we conduct a task involving the recognition of 100 sentences, each containing 9 words, generated by BERT.
 These sentences comprise an average of $69.55 \pm 5.02$ letters, ranging between 61 and 82 characters (see Table \ref{tab:Dictionary_characterLenght}).
-We allocate one-third of the sentences to each of the three topics of the European Research Council (ERC): Physical Sciences and Engineering (PE), Life Sciences (LS), and Social Sciences and Humanities (SH).
+We allocate one-third of the sentences to each of the three topics of the European Research Council (ERC): Physical Sciences and Engineering (PE), Life Sciences (LS), and Social Sciences and Humanities (SH); see Table \ref{tab:Dictionary_simulation4} for a full specification of the sentences and their respective topics.
+Please note that in this simulation, we only use topics at the third level.

 We compare the performance of two versions of the model: one with a \emph{flat prior} (33.3\%) regarding the sentence being read, and another with an \emph{informative prior} that assigns a probability of 100\% to the correct topic.
-As depicted in Figure~ \ref{fig:Context}, the model with an informative prior requires significantly fewer total saccades and backward saccades than the model with a flat prior (see Table \ref{tab:ANOVA_Letter_Forw_AMPLITUDE_SIM4} and Table \ref{tab:ANOVA_Letter_Backw_AMPLITUDE_SIM4} for statistical comparisons).
+As depicted in Figure~\ref{fig:Context}, the model with an informative prior requires significantly fewer total saccades and backward saccades than the model with a flat prior (see Table \ref{tab:ANOVA_Letter_Forw_AMPLITUDE_SIM4} and Table \ref{tab:ANOVA_Letter_Backw_AMPLITUDE_SIM4} for statistical comparisons).
 This advantage arises because knowing the topic allows the model to predict certain words with high confidence, enabling it to skip unnecessary saccades during the reading process.
 Intriguingly, despite the model with an \emph{informative prior} skipping several words, it does not necessitate more backward (corrective) saccades compared to the model with a \emph{flat prior}.
 This indicates that the prior information promotes a better speed-accuracy trade-off.